oscar-system/oscar-website/meetings/2021-09/exercises.md

 ### 2. Work on your own Julia/Oscar code

-  1. TODO

-### 3. TODO

-  1. TODO
+If you are already working on Julia code, possibly even are using Oscar, e.g. for your thesis project, feel free to continue working on that, and just asking us for general help.

+Although, if you are already that good at it, surely finishing a few exercises quickly won't be a problem for you, so why not try?
+You might still learn something here or there.

 ## Git and GitHub exercises

 ### 1. Exercise solutions in git

-  Create a fork of the repository [https://github.com/oscar-system/Summerschool21Exercises.jl](https://github.com/oscar-system/Summerschool21Exercises.jl) and clone this to your computer.
+  1. Fork the repository <https://github.com/oscar-system/Summerschool21Exercises.jl> and clone this to your computer.

-  In the `solutions` directory in your local repository, create a subdirectory whose name is your GitHub username, and add solutions to some of the exercises to this directory, commit them, and push them to your fork.
+  2. In the `solutions` directory in your local clone, create a subdirectory whose name is your GitHub username, and add solutions to some of the exercises to this directory, commit them, and push them to your fork.

-  If you want, create a pull request to merge the additions into the original repository.
+  3. Optionally, if you want, create a pull request to merge the additions into the original repository.

   (Note: Forks of public repositories are automatically public.
 With some effort, you can create a corresponding private repository, or one with restricted access if you want.)